moddio/taro/README.md

 - Mobile controls
 - and more!

-## We need your help!
-Netcode and performance optimizations are difficult problems to solve.
-While we have solved much of this already, we are always looking for more contributors to help us further optimize this game engine.
-Taro is completely free and open source under GPLv3 license.

 ## How to run a game server
-Taro engine will run a game made in [modd.io](https://www.modd.io) platform.
-To run the game, execute the following command:
+Taro engine will run games made using [modd.io](https://www.modd.io).

+To run the game server, execute the following command:
 ```
 npm run server --game=<gameID>
 ```